-This course gives the students a fundamental and specialised knowledge in the project topic.
-The students will learn to understand the fundamentals of the used methods and the many aspects of data processing and interpretation.
-The topic of this project course will be decided on an individual basis and depends on the field of specialisation of the PhD student.
+This course gives the student a fundamental and specialised knowledge in the project topic.
+The student will learn to understand the fundamentals of the used methods and the many aspects of data processing and interpretation.

 After the course, the student should have fundamental and specialised knowledge in the project topic.
 The student should fully understand the fundamentals of the used methods and the many aspects of data processing and interpretation.
-S/he should understand and be able to communicate the scientific and / or industrial importance of the project results on a broader scale than the actual project topic.
+The student should understand and be able to communicate the scientific and/or industrial importance of the project results on a broader scale than the actual project topic.